ufrisk/pcileech/readme.md

 * make
 * [ insert USB3380 hardware into computer ]
 * insmod pcileech_flash.ko
-* dmesg

-Module insertion should always fail even though flashing is successful.
-If it says 'Connection reset by peer' it is most probably successful.
-Please check the dmesg message to see if flashing was successful.
-If successful it should read 'PCILEECH FLASH: SUCCESS'.
-If it's not working try 2-3 times in a row.
+If module insertion is successful flashing is also successful.
+In order to activate the flashed PCILeech device it must be power-cycled.
+Re-inserting it in the computer will achieve this.
+If one wish to flash more devices then unload the pcileech_flash kernel module by issuing the command: 'rmmod pcileech_flash'.
+If there is an error flashing is unsuccessful.
+Please try again and check any debug error messages by issing the command: 'dmsg'.

 Flashing Hardware - option #2:
 ==============================